woupiestek/mazes/maze.md

 spontaneous rooms, to break up the straigtness of ordinary mazes.
 This comes after several attempts based on discs and spirals, and alternative tilings.

+### maze 5

+Applying the same idea to various other tilings.
+Especialy the circular and spriral ones give the impression of walls being randomly placed, though they still produce a maze.

 ## 2024-05-17

 ### updates